This romanesco soup with pistachios is a tasty and delicious fall meal! Filling and so healthy!

 Reduce heat to medium low and cook until vegetables are tender, about 30 minutes.
 If you used a really large romanesco, you may need to add a little bit more broth.
 But not too much, you want the soup to be thick once you puree it.

 Remove pot from heat and puree soup using an immersion blender.
-Add almond milk, salt, and pepper; stir.
+Add non-dairy milk, salt, and pepper; stir.

 Serve topped with pistachios or other nuts.